arcrek/vcredist-AiO/README.md

 When doing a Windows install, it's recommended to always install all the various C++ runtimes, which is why this all-in-one pack was created.
 It helps to avoid problems with programs that cause error messages like "side-by-side configuration is incorrect", or "Missing MSVCRT.DLL", "VCRUNTIME140_1.dll", or "MSVCP140.DLL".

+This package is created by us here from [Microsoft Visual C++ Redistributable Latest Supported Downloads](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+All files are digitally signed by Microsoft, which guarantees they are unaltered.

 <img src="https://raw.githubusercontent.com/nguyendang-dat/cpp-redistributable-AIO/main/img/files.png">

 # Changelog